santisq/PSADTree/README.md

 # Get-Hierarchy

     .SYNOPSIS
-    Gets group membership or parentship and draws it's hierarchy.
+    Gets group's and user's membership or parentship and draws it's hierarchy.
+    Helps you identifying 'Circular Nested Groups'.

     .PARAMETER Name
     Objects of class User or Group.